howilearnstatistics/howilearnstatistics.github.io/_posts/2019-2-5-t-statistics-f-statistics.md

 >β1 = β2 = . . . = βp = 0

-Which means there is no assosication between predictors and reponse.
+Which means there is no assosication between predictors and response.
 Alternative hypothesis will be defined as:

->∃βi (i ∈ [ 1, p]): βi≠0
+>∃βi (i∈[1, p]): βi≠0

 To reject null hypothesis in multiple linear regression, we conduct F test, which is a procedure described as below:
 First we calculate F ratio: